-Autorola was established in 2001 and is the largest online wholesale remarketing company outside of the U.S., facilitating used vehicle transactions in 17 European countries, Turkey, Australia, Brazil, Mexico, and the U.S.
+Autorola was established in 2001 and is the largest online wholesale remarketing company for vehicles outside of the U.S. They operate in 17 European countries, including Turkey, Australia, Brazil, Mexico, and the U.S.

 Challenge: Managing GDPR Compliance on Hundreds of Vendor Sites